Skip to content

 Team onboarding flow:

-1. Tech lead creates a team and shared diary.
+1. Human tech lead creates a team and shared diary.

 2. Team ID and diary ID are shared with collaborators.